ascl00/homebridge-samsung-airconditioner/README.md

 	3.5 In the window where are running the file Server8889.py should be appare the TOKEN, copy and past it in your config.json

-4. Remember to install "Samsung root certificate" in the System

-	4.1 if you are on the mac double click on the certain

-	4.2 in you are in Raspberry to add the root certificate this:

-		sudo mkdir /usr/share/ca-certificates/local

-		sudo cp /usr/lib/node_modules/homebridge-samsung-airconditioner/ac14k_m.pem /usr/share/ca-certificates/local/

-		sudo update-ca-certificates
+NOTE: The above method did not work for me.
+Using the reset button the controller, making the curl request, and then manually pressing the "AP" button on the controller was what did the trick.
+It isn't super reliable so you may need to try a few times

-5. Update your configuration file.
+4. Update your configuration file.
 See `config.json`.

 	5.1 Change the ip with the ip of your AC